joqim/Ride-tracking-UI/README.md

  <h4> Filter </h4>
  <p>
-     Every ride has state and city.
+     Every ride has a state and city.
 You need to get state and city from every ride object and create a list of state & city for the filters dropdown. <br />

-  <b>State</b> : It shows rides from that state only. <br />
+  <b>State</b> : Displays rides from selected state. <br />
-  <b>City</b>: It shows rides from selected city only. <br />
+  <b>City</b>: Displays rides from selected city. <br />

      If a state is already selected then the city dropdown will have cities from selected state only.
  </p>